ovh/docs/pages/cloud/private-cloud/federation/guide.en-gb.md

 ![02 add user 03](images/02-adduser03.png)

-A new user will appear in the Control Panel.
-You can use this user to log in to your VMware cluster.
+A new user will be displayed in the Control Panel.
+You can use this to log in to the vSphere interface.

 > [!primary]
 >